 Charter

 Issue Report

+Final Report

 The WG developed a decision tree (available in Annex B) that future WGs can utilize to help determine the best avenue to seek additional data and/or metrics.
 While some data and/or metrics can be obtained from publicly available sources, there are instances where third-party assistance is needed.